John Rigby & Company: Company history

 John Rigby was well versed in Nitro Express cartridges as well.
 In 1898, with the help of the Curtis's & Harvey Gunpowder Company, he had introduced the first of them: the Rigby .450 NE.
 In 1899, however, the colonial government of India began to restrict .450-calibre rifles and ammunition, which forced British gunmakers to develop a flood of variations to avoid the India ban.
 The most popular of these proved to be the .470 Nitro Express, and John Rigby & Co. adopted this as its 'standard' heavy double-rifle load.

 In addition to the pioneering Nitro Express cartridge, Rigby was also noted for the unique vertical-bolt or rising-bite action, used only on its best-grade double rifles and shotguns.
 Based on the Rigby-Bissell Patent of 1879, this is a complex and massively strong locking system with a post that rises vertically out of the break-off into a U-shaped loop extending rearward from the top rib of the barrels, as a third fastener.
 Between 1879 and 1933, Rigby built approximately one thousand rising-bite guns and rifles in many different bores.
 Today, these are coveted by shooters and collectors.
 Within a few weeks after the first new rising-bite action passed London proof, in November 2014, Rigby received orders for more than a dozen such rifles.
 Following the unveiling of the first completed modern rising-bite in January 2016, Rigby received over 20 further orders for rising-bite shotguns and rifles.

 John Rigby died in 1916, leaving a prosperous business in the hands of his son, Theodore.
 After Theodore Rigby's death, in 1951, the company was acquired by Vernon Harriss, who was a solicitor, business man, international match rifle shot and holder of the Royal Warrant.
 After Mr Harriss' death in 1965, his widow sold the business in 1968 to a team of investors led by David Marx.
 Marx contracted with J. Roberts & Son, a London gun company established in 1959, to build Rigby guns.
 Paul Roberts, Joseph Roberts' son, took over Rigby in 1982 and operated it until 1997.
 D.H.L.
 Black's book, Great Irish Gunmakers: Messrs Rigby, 1760-1869, was published in 1992.

-In 1997 Paul Roberts sold the Rigby name and other intellectual property to Neil Gibson of Texas, but kept the right to continue building certain Rigby guns and rifles in England, while Gibson began making Rigby weapons in California.
+In 1997 Paul Roberts sold the Rigby name and other intellectual property to Neil Gibson of Texas, but kept the right to continue building certain Rigby guns and rifles in England, while Gibson began making Rigby firearms in California.

 In 2010, two American investors, Jeff Meyer and John Reed, acquired the assets of John Rigby & Co..
 They returned the manufacturing to London, J. Roberts & Son, and published the book Rigby: A Grand Tradition.
 The new owner also settled various trademark disputes and secured the historic Rigby archives.